block-foundation/index-decentralized-applications/README.md

 * [Cactus Comments](https://cactus.chat/): This is an open web comment system that is federated and built on Matrix.
 * [NNTPChan](https://github.com/majestrate/nntpchan): A decentralized imageboard based on NNTP.
 * [Qaul](https://qaul.net/): A communication app that operates on an internet-independent wireless mesh.
 It uses interconnected P2P mesh through BLE, WiFi, and Internet-overlay.
+* [Ticktack ☠](https://github.com/ticktackim/ticktack-workplan): This decentralized social platform facilitates knowledge sharing and value exchange, featuring peer-to-peer encrypted messaging.
+It is developed on the foundation of Secure Scuttlebutt (SSB).
+* [Vdo.Ninja](https://github.com/steveseguin/vdo.ninja): A platform that offers free and privacy-centric Peer-to-Peer technology with ultra-low latency.
+It requires no downloads, no personal data collection, and no sign-in.

 ### Social Networks